-The War Begun.
-Engagement at Fort Morris.- Attempted Reinforcement of Fort Sumter.-The Star of the West is Fired Into and Driven Back.
+The Star of the West is Fired Into and Driven Back.

-The Citadel Cadets Fire the First Shotted Gun-The United States Flag Hauled Down-Three of the Shots Take Effect-The Steamer Puts to Sea with a Tender-What Major Anderson is going to do about it, etc., etc., The first gun of the new struggle for independence (if struggle there is to be) has been fired, and Federal power has received its first repulse.
+The Citadel Cadets Fire the First Shotted Gun-The United States Flag Hauled Down-Three of the Shots Take Effect-The Steamer Puts to Sea with a Tender-What Major Anderson is going to do about it, etc., etc., etc.

+The first gun of the new struggle for independence (if struggle there is to be) has been fired, and Federal power has received its first repulse.

-About seven o'clock yesterday morning, our citizens were startled by the firing of heavy guns in the direction of Sullivan and Morris Islands.
+About seven o' yesterday morning, our citizens were startled by the firing of heavy guns in the direction of Sullivan and Morris Islands.
 It was at once surmised that the steamship Star of the West, which has been reported by the special telegraphic correspondents of the MERCURY as having left New York with reinforcements and stores for Major ANDERSON, has attempted to pass the battery on Morris Island.
 Our reporters were immediately despatched to the entrance of the harbor, and after visiting all the fortifications now occupied by our troops, the following facts were elicited: